jeevanreddym/my-springboot-security/readme.md

 # spring security:

+Authentication can be done against any datasource like LDAP, Active directory etc & once the user is verified as valid then the
+Principle contains the UserDetails along with the Authorities (Roles or Permissions i.e ADMIN, USER etc).

 1) JWT (JSON web token) - for MicroService to MicroService Authorization.
 2) OAuth - current standard for MicroService to MicroService Authorization.